mlexchange/mlex_content_registry/README.md

 `docker-compose up --build`

 **Viewing the existing models**
-Scroll down to the bottom of the page, click on `Refresh` button.
+Scroll down to the bottom of the page, click on **Refresh** button.

+**Delete the existing models**
+Select models from the table and click **Delete** button.

 **Modify the existing models**
-Currently, the `Modify` button is restricted to limited information items.
+Currently, the **Modify** button is restricted to limited information items.
-Therefore, the easiest way to modify an existing registration is to delete the model (Input the `model_name` and click `Delete` button), then upload the changed JSON document again (drag and drop, click `Validate` button first, then click the `Upload` button).
+Therefore, the easiest way to modify an existing registration is to delete the model, then upload the changed JSON document again (drag and drop, click **Validate** button first, then click the **Upload** button).